Our Team

 When Shannon isn’t working, she spends time in the busyness of motherhood with her three young children, enjoys hot coffee and sunshine, and tries to soak up both quiet moments and those full of adventure.

-When Cynthia is not working, you can find her cuddling her foster kittens, hiking, swimming at the beach and horseback riding.
-She sees individuals and couples in Ontario and has daytime and some evening availability.
+When Cynthia is not seeing clients, you can find her cuddling her foster kittens, hiking among the trees, swimming at the beach and tending to her hobby farm.
+She sees individuals and couples in Ontario and has daytime and evening availability.

 Cecilia is a Registered Social Worker and Certified Perinatal Mental Health Clinician with more than 15 years of experience in the field of mental health.
 She offers support to individuals and couples navigating worry, stress, grief, loss, depression, relationship challenges, PTSD, and birth and medical trauma.